F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 - **Virtual addresses** created in a floating traffic group and matching addresses (secondary) on the IP configurations of the instance NICs serving application traffic.
 - **Access to Azure's Instance Metadata Service**, which is a REST Endpoint accessible to all IaaS VMs created with the Azure Resource Manager.
 The endpoint is available at a well-known non-routable IP address (169.254.169.254) that can only be accessed from within the VM.
 See the instructions below to :ref:`azure-ims`.

+..
+NOTE:: CFE makes calls to the Azure APIs in order to failover cloud resource objects such as private IP addresses and route tables.
+These calls may vary significantly in response time.

 |

 Complete these tasks to deploy Cloud Failover Extension in Microsoft Azure.
 Before getting started, we recommend you review the `Known Issues <https://github.com/F5Devcentral/f5-cloud-failover-extension/issues>`_ and :ref:`faq`.